 The Fight to Preserve Hetch Hetchy

 In 1870, naturalist John Muir called the Hetch Hetchy Valley "a wonderfully exact counterpart of the great Yosemite."
 When damming the Tuolumne River in Hetch Hetchy Valley was first proposed, it met vigorous opposition from Muir.
 He has been quoted by the Sierra Club and others as saying: "Dam Hetch Hetchy!
 As well dam for water-tanks the people's cathedrals and churches, for no holier temple has ever been consecrated by the heart of man."

 Muir and his allies fought a fierce battle, the last in Muir's life (he died in 1914), but they lost.
 Hetch Hetchy Lake drowned the valley.
 Even today, some oppose its presence and try to have it removed.
 Read their viewpoint.

-Almost a century later, the debate still rages.
-In 1987, Secretary of the Interior Donald Hodel... proposed a plan to restore Hetch Hetchy Valley.
+A century later, the debate still rages.
+In 1987, Secretary of the Interior Donald...
+Hodel proposed a plan to restore Hetch Hetchy Valley.
 The Sierra Club supports the continuing pressure to tear down the dam and restore the valley, and the organization Restore Hetch Hetchy has much information about current status, the truth about common myths and ways you can make your opinion heard.